xvr6/cs4401/problems/stack2/stack2.md

     PIE:      PIE enabled
 ```

-- This is in little endian,
+- This is in little endian
 - has PIE enabled

 ## Code analysis